Hillary-Robert/airbnb-clone-project/README.md

 ---

-## UI/UX Design
+## UI/UX Design Planning

 ### Design Goals

+The UI/UX design of this project is guided by the following objectives:

 - Create an intuitive and frictionless booking flow
-- Ensure mobile responsiveness and accessibility
-- Maintain consistent color scheme and typography
+- Maintain visual consistency across all components and pages
-- Optimize for fast performance and usability
+- Ensure fast loading times and optimized performance
+- Prioritize mobile responsiveness for seamless cross-device experiences
+- Design with accessibility in mind to accommodate all users

+---

+### Key Features to Implement

+- A responsive and clean navigation bar with search capability
+- Property listing cards with images, ratings, prices, and favorite functionality
+- A property detail view with photo gallery, host details, amenities, and booking form
+- A simple and secure checkout process
+- Clear and accessible authentication flow (sign-up, login)
+- Consistent use of branding elements: colors, typography, and layout
+- Error handling and user feedback (loading states, validation messages)

+---

 ### Design Specs (from Figma)